 If you have been injured in an accident that isn’t your fault and the other driver didn’t have insurance, call us.
 If hired, our office will be able to confirm whether or not the driver had valid insurance at the time of the accident and additionally we will be able to let you know all of the benefits you may have available to you through your own insurance carrier.

 When you have been injured in an automobile accident, you could be facing large medical bills, time off of work and more.
-Do not assume that you have to suffer financially due to someone’s poor choices.
-If you have been injured in a car accident in Charlotte, North Carolina or somewhere else in our beautiful state, our team of personal injury attorneys is here to assist you.
+Do not assume that you have to suffer financially due to someone’s poor choices. f you have been injured in a car accident, our team of car accident lawyers in Charlotte and accross North Carolina are here to assist you.
 We will put our 25+ years of experience and knowledge to work for you and fight to get you the compensation you deserve.
 Call our office today to schedule an appointment for a free case evaluation and talk to us about how we may be able to help you.